Australian 4wd and Advanced Driver Education – RTO CODE: 31223

 The course start time is at 07:45, concluding at approximately 3pm.

-A4ADE Practical Training Area: A4ADE exclusive Driver Training Facilities at Kurwongbah and Kogan offers terrain which is similar to the terrain that people would be required to drive on in their everyday driving as part of their job.
+A4ADE exclusive Driver Training Facilitiy at Kurwongbah offers terrain which is similar to the terrain that people would be required to drive on in their everyday driving as part of their job.
 This offers superior opportunities for the development of skills and techniques in these environments rather than a simulated environment or a “make-shift” area artificially developed for driver training.

 For group bookings additional training areas to those listed above include Cairns, Townsville, Mackay, Rockhampton, Gladstone, Mt Isa, Moranbah, Roma, Toowoomba, however not limited to these areas.